For the mesmerizing look of fog and frosty vapor swirling around your glass, try any of these dry ice cocktails at your next event!

 The Absolut Elyx vodka is definitely high quality and upgrades this martini from simple to extraordinary.

-A little bit of blackberry puree and thyme simple syrup work magic on bringing out the best of everything that goes into this drink!
+A little bit of blackberry puree and thyme simple syrup works magic on bringing out the best of everything that goes into this drink!

 Not to be confused with the Love Potion #9 cocktail above, this is also a fruity and smokey drink but with a different list of ingredients!

-This cocktail features pomegranate juice, cranberry juice, vodka, peach schnapps, and club soda coming together for a beautiful purple color that is totally mystifying.
+This cocktail features pomegranate juice, cranberry juice, vodka, peach schnapps, and club soda, which combine to create a beautiful purple color that is totally mystifying.

 Yes, this drink looks amazing, but the taste is what really sets it apart!